SocialFinanceDigitalLabs/liia-tools-pipeline/docs/general_pipeline.md

 Removes sensitive columns and data, or masks / blanks / degrades the data to meet data minimisation rules.

-Working on each of the tables in turn, this process will degrade the data to meet data minimisation rules:
+Working on each of the tables in turn, this process will degrade the data to meet data minimisation rules that should be specified in the processing instructions received.
+Examples of this include:

-  * Dates all set to the first of the month
+  * Dates of birth all set to the first of the month
   * Postcodes all set to the first 4 characters (excluding spaces)

 Inputs: